Vendor Indemnification Obligations: What's Market in SaaS, Software, and IT Contracts?

 What Happens When Parties Negotiate (79 negotiated contracts)

-Wrong.
-When looking at the above data, you’d be forgiven for thinking it’s a mistake and that the data from the customer forms was entered twice.
-The above data has been gathered from 79 separate negotiated contracts, and tells a clear story: when negotiations occur, vendors wind up with indemnification obligations.
-What’s most curious about this data though, is how closely it matches that of the data gathered from customer forms.
+The negotiated contract data reveals a surprising result.
+The above data has been gathered from 79 separate negotiated contracts and tells a clear story: when negotiations occur, vendors wind up with indemnification obligations.
+One notable observation from the data, though, is how closely it matches that of the data gathered from customer forms.
 This begs the question: if this clause is a virtual lock to end up in the final executed agreement, why is it still being negotiated?

-The above chart is the aggregated data of vendor, customer and negotiated contracts, showing the most common indemnification provisions.
-We see that the top three singular issues that are indemnified are death or personal Injury, violation of laws and, by quite a large margin, third-party IP infringement.
+The above chart is the aggregated data of vendors, customers, and negotiated contracts, showing the most common indemnification provisions.
+We see that the top three singular issues that are indemnified are death or personal injury, violation of laws, and, by quite a large margin, third-party IP infringement.
 While “other” does place second, that category includes any issues not listed, and as such does not represent any singular one.
 Therefore, since it is a combination of issues, its rank is a misnomer.

 One noticeable result of the data is how much more prominent third-party indemnification is than all of the others, coming in at over 90% of contracts.
 This aligns with our previously stated data regarding the prevalence of vendor indemnification obligations in customer forms.